aznxluvlyguy4u/wiki1/Home.md

 In order to pass environment variables to remote on a deploy task we utilise a _properties.json_ file.

+The properties file *should not* be checked in to version control as it contains credentials.
+It is therefore added to the _.gitignore_.

 - Make sure the [Serverless NPM package](https://serverless.com) is installed

 - Create a `properties.json` file containing environment variables in the `root` of any (serverless) function module (thus not in _core_ module) of the following structure:

 ```json
 {